-General Remarks

-The general condition of the property is typical of age, type and construction although some items of maintenance repair were noted.

-The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
+General Remarks The property is within an established residential area, convenient for local facilities and amenities.
+The property has been affected by previous movement but within the limitations of the inspection, there was no evidence to suggest that this is ongoing.
+The property is situated in an area of past mining activity.

-The property is situated a short distance from the town centre of Penicuik.
-Surrounding properties are of a similar age, type and style of construction.
-Within a reasonable distance, a range of facilities and amenities can be found.

-The property is situated in an area of past/current mining activity.
 A mining report should be obtained from the Coal Authority to provide information as to historic and future mining activity and whether or not the property has been the subject of any compensation claims.

-There is a shared access pathway and vennel.
-We assume satisfactory arrangement exists for access and maintenance.

-It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.

-Essential Repairs None noted within the limitations of our inspection.
-Estimated cost of essential repairs £ - Retention recommended?
-Yes X No Amount £ -
+There is a shared drying area to the rear.
+Where items of maintenance or repair have been identified, the purchaser should satisfy themselves as to the costs and implications of these issues prior to making an offer to purchase.
+Essential Repairs In our opinion, no essential repairs are required for mortgage loan security purposes.
+Estimated cost of essential repairs £ Retention recommended?Yes X No Amount £

-Comment on Mortgagea bility

-Subject to normal lending criteria, the property will form suitable security for mortgage lending purp oses.

-Valuations

-Market value in present condition £ $175,000$ Market value on completion of essential repairs £ $100,000$ Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary? $175,000$

-Buy To Let Cases

-What is the reasonable rangementh Short Assured Tena ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £

-there there is a steady demand for rented accommodation of this type?
-Yes No
+Comment on Mortgagea hility Comment on mortgagoa y Subject to normal lending criteria, the property generally forms suitable security for mortgage purpo oses.
+Valuations Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary?
+Buy To Let Cases What is the reasonable range of monthly rental income for the property assuming a letting on a 6 month Short Assured Tenancy basis?
+Is the property in an area where there is a steady demand for rented accommodation of this type? £ 230,000 £ - £ 240,000 Yes X No £ - Declaration Signed Surveyor's name Security Print Code [542048 = 6127] Electronically signed by:- Charlie Barrett Professional qualifications Company name Address BSc (Hons) MRICS DM Hall LLP 17 Corstorphine Road, Edinburgh, EH12 6DD Telephone Fax Report date 0131 624 6600 0131 624 6609 19th July 2024

-Declaration

-Signed Security Print Code [569527 = 4646] Electronically signed by:-

-Surveyor's name Callum Herd

-Professional qualifications MSc MRICS

-Company name DM Hall LLP

-Address 17 Corstorphine Road, Edinburgh, EH12 6DD

-Telephone 0131 624 6600

-Fax

-Report date 12th February 2024